liamproche/rate-app/README.md

         -When the thing was created
         -Username that created the thing (this should stay even if a user deletes their account) -Time that thing was created
-        -Add comment field (at the top)
-        -List of all the comments on the thing
+        -If user logged in - Add comment (pinned to top of accordion) -List of all the comments on the thing
--User should have to create an account to comment -Log-in- When user logs in they should be taken back to the homepage except login/create account nav changed to My Things, Things I've Rated, Account Settings
+-User should have to create an account to comment -Log-in
+    -When user logs in they should be taken back to the homepage changes:
+        -Nav - Login/Create Account changed to:
+            -My Things
+            -Things I've rated
+            -Account Settings
+        -Create A Thing Button on bottom of page (Bootstrap, Primary) -Pop-up Modal to create thing
+                -Thing Name
+                -Picture
+                    -Upload for desktop
+                    -Take picture option?...If mobile?
+                    -Checkbox to upload item anon
 -If a user clicks on "My Things" they should be taken to a show page with things they have posted with the option of clicking on a post to see individual thing detail page
     -Should user have option to rate own item? <--Yes.
 I think so, with option to update the rating later -If a user clicks on "Things I've Rated" they should be taken to a show page with the things they've rated.
 The items control panel should show an option to "display my ratings" which should be a dropdown with "Your Ratings: UpRates: Number and DownRates: Number"